-Prior to leading Texas Values, Jonathan headed the Liberty Institute offices at the Texas Capitol in Austin where he served as Director of Legislative Affairs and Attorney for Liberty Institute.
+Prior to leading Texas Values (2012), Jonathan headed the First Liberty Institute offices at the Texas Capitol in Austin where he served as Director of Legislative Affairs and Attorney for First Liberty Institute (2007-2012).
 He frequently presents research, analysis, and testimony before the Texas Legislature, State Board of Education, and other government entities on various issues affecting faith, family, and freedom.

 Jonathan has been featured in local, national and international media such as Fox News, CNN, USA Radio, Austin-American Statesman, Dallas Morning News, and Houston Chronicle among many others and is a sought after speaker for important events.
-Mr. Saenz received his law degree from the University of Houston Law Center where he was honored as a Public Interest Law Fellow.
-He received his undergraduate degree from the University of Texas at Austin.
-Jonathan is a native Texan (5th generation) who grew up in Houston, Texas and is a proud American.
+Mr. Saenz received his law degree from the University of Houston Law Center where he was the leader of the Pro-Life Cougars group that successfully defended its free speech rights in a landmark court case against the university.
+Jonathan received his undergraduate degree from the University of Texas at Austin, where he studied family policy issues.
+Jonathan is a 5th generation Texan with strong family ties to Central and South Texas.
 He and his family live in Buda and are members of Santa Cruz Catholic Church.

 Follow David: @DavidBWalls

-David Walls is Director of Operations of Texas Values, a nonprofit group dedicated to preserving and advancing faith, family, and freedom in the state of Texas.
-Prior to working for Texas Values, David was the Grassroots Coordinator for Liberty Institute, a nonprofit legal group, led by Kelly Shackelford.
+David Walls is the Vice President of Texas Values, a nonprofit group dedicated to preserving and advancing faith, family, and freedom in the state of Texas.
+Prior to working for Texas Values, David was the Grassroots Coordinator for First Liberty Institute, a nonprofit legal group.

-David works to stand for religious liberty, the sanctity of human life, traditional family values, and constitutional rights, coordinating communication, grassroots, and educational efforts in Texas and speaking to groups around the state.
+David works to stand for religious liberty, the sanctity of human life, traditional family values, and constitutional rights.
+He oversees all program operations related to finance, operations, and marketing communication for Texas Values.

 David previously worked on the campaign of Texas State Senator Brian Birdwell and interned for the Family Research Council in Washington, D.C.
 Mr. Walls has received a MA in Political Science and Legislative Studies from the University of Texas at Dallas and was honored as an Archer Center Graduate Program in Public Policy Fellow.
 He has also received a MBA from the University of Texas in Arlington and received his undergraduate degree from Southern Methodist University.
 David is a native Texan who grew up in the Dallas area.
-He currently lives in Austin with his wife and son, and is a member at Grace Covenant Church.
+He currently lives in Austin with his wife and three children, and is an active member of Grace Covenant Church.

 Follow Nicole: @nicolehudgens17

-Nicole Hudgens is the State Outreach Coordinator of Texas Values, a nonprofit group dedicated to preserving and advancing faith, family, and freedom in the state of Texas.
+Nicole Hudgens is the Senior Policy Analyst for Texas Values, a nonprofit group dedicated to preserving and advancing faith, family, and freedom in the state of Texas.
 Nicole Hudgens joined the Texas Values team at the start of the 84th Texas Legislative Session.
 She has a passion to see the restoration of family values in her generation and the ones to come.
 Before joining the Texas Values team, Nicole worked for the Heritage Foundation, Family Research Council, and recently for Congressman John Fleming in Washington, D.C.